Skip to main content

 PROGRAMME

-The seminar explores aspects related to the following content:
+The seminar explores aspects related to the following contents:

 - Definitions and foundations of human rights.

-- The view of the equality of human beings in history.
+- The vision of equality of human beings in history.

 - The three revolutions and their historical and legal implications.